-Indiana University School of Nursing academic programs are designed to prepare students to sit for applicable licensure in Indiana.
-Information regarding applying for RN licensure in the State of Indiana, please visit: https://www.in.gov/pla/3723.htm.
+https://www.in.gov/pla/3723.htm.
 If you plan to pursue licensure in a state other than Indiana, please review each state’s educational requirements for licensure and certification and state licensing board contact.
 Specific information regarding each state’s licensure requirements can be found on the NCSBN website at https://www.ncsbn.org/14730.htm.
-If you have questions regarding licensure, please contact Debbie Hrisomalos, Director of Student Services & Admissions, at 812-855-2592.
+If you have questions regarding licensure, please contact Ashley Burelison, Director of Student Services & Advising, at 812-855-2592 or email@example.com.

 Apply to the BSN program’s traditional track